 The first chapter analyses the autistic individual’s encounter with the healthcare system in Israel.
-It demonstrates that autistic adults encounter barriers to healthcare services owing their unique autistic traits.
-Furthermore, it illustrates these barriers are systemic and not intrinsic to the individual and that they can be dismantle using suitable mitigation strategies that will dis-disable the autistic individual.
-By showing it is the system that inflicts barriers as the SMD claim, I reinforce the argument that autism is social position also from health research perspective and should be investigated as such by the SDH conceptual framework.
-I further argue that like cultural inequlities, autism and to further extent disability should be framed in the Israeli healthcare system as a social group that deserve equal access to healthcare.
-To provide the autistic community with a stronger argument for changing this disabling reality, the chapter also briefly discusses the health implications of these barriers and analyses the mechanisms by which these barriers directly negatively affect the health of autistics.
+It demonstrates that autistic adults encounter barriers to healthcare services due to their unique autistic traits.
+Furthermore, it illustrates that these barriers are systemic and not associated with the individual, and that they can be eliminated using suitable mitigation strategies that will improve access for the autistic individual.
+By showing that it is the system that inflicts barriers (as the SMD claims), I reinforce the argument that autism is a social position from the health research perspective and should be investigated as such within the SDH conceptual framework.
+I further contend that, in a manner similar to that applied to cultural inequalities, autistic people, and disabled people more broadly, should be framed in the Israeli healthcare system as a social group that deserves equal access to healthcare.
+To provide the autistic community with a stronger argument for changing this disabling reality, this chapter also briefly discusses the health implications of these barriers and analyzes the mechanisms by which these barriers directly negatively affect the health of autistic people.
 These mechanisms, I argue, should also be addressed as part of the mitigation efforts of healthcare services.

-After establishing autism also dictates the social position of an individual alongside ethnicity, gender, and other social denominators, the second chapter move beyond the individual perspective to the system perspective and asks to analyze the socioeconomic political context that influence this position in Israel – the SDHI.
-Coming from a position of health system management research the chapter analyzes the gaps in healthcare provision and policy that deprive autistic adults needed services.
-It first analyses the main reasons the neurological differences that dictates act as a barrier to healthcare services has yet been recognized and addressed, including disabling conceptions within the healthcare systems, and lack of knowledge among professionals.
-Then the chapter analyses three major healthcare policy issues that immensely effect autistic adults access to needed services and directly and indirectly affect their health: the exclusion of autism from the mental health reform, preventing diagnosis of autism in adulthood and limited public access to additional paramedical services.
-The chapter argues that without contextualizing the experience of autistic adults their marginality could not be comprehensively understood.
+After establishing that autism also dictates the social position of an individual, alongside ethnicity, gender, and other social determinants, the second chapter moves beyond the individual perspective to the system perspective and analyzes the socioeconomic political context – the SDHI – that influences the individual’s social position in Israel.
+Drawing on health system management research, the chapter analyzes the gaps in healthcare provision and policy that deprive autistic adults of services that they need.
+It first analyzes the main reasons neurological differences act as a barrier to healthcare services and why this factor has not been recognized and addressed.
+Reasons include disabling conceptions within the healthcare systems, and a lack of knowledge among professionals.
+The chapter then analyses three major healthcare policy issues that significantly affect autistic adults access to the services they need and directly and indirectly affect their health.
+These are the exclusion of autism from the mental health reform, barriers to the diagnosis of autism in adulthood, and limited public access to additional paramedical services for autistic people.
+The chapter argues that without contextualizing the experience of autistic adults, their marginality cannot be comprehensively understood.